 I don't even think they care about that.

-Now, Bernie, from the law enforcement side, and I know you and I have had conversation about this before.
+Now, Bernie, from the law enforcement side, and I know you and I have had a conversation about this before.

-Um but who would bring that?
+But who would bring that?

 Who would bring that, Bernie?

-Because they are the well, you know.
+Because they are there.

-Here's here's the problem.
+Well, you know, here's the problem.

-Where is the office of professional responsibility?
+Where is the Office of Professional Responsibility?

-Where is where is the attorney general?
+Where is the Attorney General?

 Yeah.